GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

        - Tanium Client
        - Microsoft Endpoint Manager Agent
        - Microsoft Defender
-       - Microsoft Defender for Endpoint Security Extension
+       - Microsoft Defenders Endpoint Security Extension

    ?>  If any of the listed application is missing, please refer to [Common issues while onboarding using macOS](common-issues-while-onboarding-using-macos).